 Today, we can "sing into existence" those plastic objects we dreamt about as the stepper motors vibrate while playing their G-code notes, creating those tiny boxes and hexagons to build the infrastructure needed to bring Clarke's communication satellite to life using inexpensive parts and consumer electronics.
 Just like E.T., no rockets nor carbon-nanotubes needed.
 We have nylon paracord, inexpensive microcontrollers that sip nanoamps and have enough speed to drive motors under PWM control.
 We have cordless screwdrivers, rare earth magnets, tiny BLDC motors and MEMS sensors.
 We have cheap, futuristic materials in our very hands.
 We live in a wonderful time of technological enlightenment, perhaps even a Golden Age, but may not realize this for many years.
 And like the wonder that I had climbing trees and flying kites as a child in the green fields under the vast, blue skies of the American Midwest, we can re-experience the same wonder again using Trees, Tethers, and tiny Spacecraft.

-I've been working on my TrillSat project privately for just over two years now, with only vague blog entries about what I've been doing.
-It took me about one year to program the core routines and one year to build, and I am in the process of testing, calibrating, and adding the final algorithms.
-I wasn't going to publish any specific details about this project so soon, but after I found out about the Hackaday 2018 challenges, I decided it was worth the effort to publish it early.
-I have been documenting the project in greater detail, along with my philosophical commentary, on my website at http://greatfractal.com/TrillSat.html and therefore the information on this page is more condensed for the purposes of this challenge.
-The craft, in addition to the open hardware design challenge, also has subsystems that qualify for 3 of the other challenges (robotics module, power harvesting, and human computer interface) so I will also clarify those specific subsystems and sub-challenges/solutions in more detail.
+I've been working on my TrillSat project since 2016 and decided it was worth the effort to publish it early and enter it into the the Hackaday 2018 challenges.
+I have been documenting the project in greater detail, along with my philosophical commentary, on my website at http://greatfractal.com/TrillSat.html and the information on this page is more condensed for the purposes of that challenge.
+The craft, in addition to the open hardware design challenge, also has subsystems that qualified for 3 of the other challenges (robotics module, power harvesting, and human computer interface) so I clarified those specific subsystems and sub-challenges/solutions in more detail.

-Polo and the Pony Express: TRILLSAT, TROT, and THUMP
+Polo and the Pony Express: The T Acronyms

 TrillSat or TRILLSAT (Tethered Radio-Interfaced Laterally-Leveled Spiral Axis Tracker) is the name of the entire project, but TRILLSAT-1 is my first prototype that was entered into the Hackaday 2018 open hardware design challenge.
+The name is an intentional variation of "TSAT", a particular type of single-axis solar tracker that it improves upon (Tilted axis), as opposed to a VSAT (Vertical axis) or HSAT (Horizontal axis).
 It relies on the TROT subsystem and allows testing the THUMP subsystem (although THUMP is not required for TRILLSAT-1).

 So TROT with THUMP forms a skeleton platform like a horse with reigns, with a central saddle with saddlehorn for stabilization (the Gyrofan), and two hanging pannier saddlebags (the Circuit Boxes) that allows basic autonomy and manual control of a single-tether, solar powered robot, but it's not the full system.
 I then added the rider (the higher-level algorithms), loaded up the saddlebags with mail, so to speak, and turned it into a pack horse.